 Get Your Info on the Go!
-Download the FREE Capital Conference App and other League Apps online or directly on your smartphone!
+Download FREE League Apps online or directly on your smartphone!

 Android Marketplace Apple Apps

 Here's a quick peek at the seven CEA winners from the Regional Roundtables:

 Region 1- Linden/Holly/Fenton's Shiawassee River Heritage Water TrailRegion 2 - St. Joseph's Silver Beach DevelopmentRegion 3 - Belding's Community GardenRegion 4 - DeWitt's Community ShowcaseRegion 5 - Imlay City's Economic GardeningRegion 6 - Rogers City's Dancin' DowntownRegion 7 - Ironwood's Depot Park.
 More details coming soon!
 Congrats to ALL our fantastic entries!